pdxrod/tensorflow-towardsdatascience/README.md

 `https://developer.apple.com/forums/thread/686926?page=1#685386022`

 which might contain a solution to my problem, because I'd changed my phone number, having moved to a different country (I do that a lot), and the only way developer.apple.com would let me in would be by sending me a code on my old phone.
 Anyway, the guy on the chat line enabled me to send them a message, and they say they might be able to let me in some time today.
+No, Apple sent me an email: "You will receive a text or a phone call at this number when your account is ready to recover on October 15, 2021 at 12:23:40 PM."
+That's in one month.

 Meantime, I figured out how to do what I wanted, with no help from Apple.